-Questions pertaining to correspondence received from the Civil Aerospace Medical Institute or medical eligibility must be addressed to their office at (405) 954-7675.
+Questions pertaining to correspondence received from the Civil Aerospace Medical Institute or medical eligibility must be addressed to their office at (405) 954-4821, Option 1.

-Under 14 CFR 61.15, all pilots must send a Notification Letter (MS Word) to FAA’s Security and Investigations Division within 60 calendar days of the effective date of an alcohol-related conviction or administrative action.
-In 14 CFR 61.15(c), alcohol-related convictions or administrative actions refer to motor vehicle actions (MVA).
+Under 14 CFR 61.15, all pilots must send a Notification Letter (MS Word) to FAA’s Security and Investigations Division within 60 calendar days of the effective date of an alcohol and/or drug related conviction or administrative action.
+In 14 CFR 61.15(c), alcohol and/or drug related convictions or administrative actions refer to motor vehicle actions (MVA).

 Note: Each event, conviction, or administrative action, requires a separate Notification Letter.
 For example, an airman’s driver license may be suspended at the time of arrest for driving under the influence of alcohol for either:

-The airman must send a Notification Letter for the suspension, then send a second Notification Letter if the alcohol related offense results in a conviction.
-Even though the airman sent two notification letters, FAA views the suspension and conviction as one alcohol-related incident.
+The airman must send a Notification Letter for the suspension, then send a second Notification Letter if the alcohol and/or drug related offense results in a conviction.
+Even though the airman sent two notification letters, FAA views the suspension and conviction as one alcohol and/or drug related incident.

 Send Notification Letters to:Federal Aviation Administration

 To speed processing, the letter must contain the following information:

 - Name, Address, Date of Birth, Certificate Number, Telephone Number